 The grade of Incomplete indicates that the student has not met all course requirements.
 It may be removed by completing the work, and the grade then assigned may be any grade.
-The grade of INC is not computed in the GPA except for calculating the Dean's List.
-(See Dean's List).
+The grade of INC is not computed in the GPA except for calculating the Dean's List where it carries the weight of a C. (See Dean's List).

-Both the grades of Condition and Incomplete not removed by the end of the semester following that for which they were assigned are converted to F on the College records.
-There will be no modification of the grade change (F) unless approved by petition through the Curriculum Appeals Committee and Academic Dean of the College.
+Both the grades of Condition and Incomplete, not removed by 4:00 PM the first Monday of classes after Midterm of the semester following that for which they were assigned, are converted to F on the College records.
+There will be no modification of the grade of F unless approved by petition through the Curriculum Appeals Committee and Academic Dean of the College.
+Faculty or the Dean of Students (after consultation with the instructor, if possible) may set a due date earlier, but no later than, 4:00 PM, the first Monday of classes after Midterm of the following semester.

-Official withdrawal from the College through the Dean of Students results in the grade of W.
+Official withdrawal from the College through the Dean of Students results in the grade of WD.